So you’re a champ at motivating people, and you want to be your own boss. Have you thought about becoming a general contractor?

 - Safety and risk control

-Remember, you’ll know a lot about these subjects thanks to your general contractors work experience – but you can also buy test prep materials or take an online course to get ready.
-Pass the exam, and you’ve shown you have the know-how to be a general contractor.
+Remember, you’ll know a lot about these subjects, thanks to your general contractor’s on-site experience — but you also can buy test prep materials or take general contractor classes online to get ready.
+Pass the exam, and you’ve shown you have the know-how to become a certified general contractor.

-In its simplest form, your business plan should outline the kinds of general contractor projects you intend to work on, and the financial support you have to do it.
-It should also include your best estimate of what your GC business will look like in the future – say, three months, six months, and a year down the road.
+In its most simple form, your business plan should outline the kinds of general contractor jobs you intend to work on and the financial support you have to do it.
+It also should include your best estimate of what your GC business will look like in the future — say, three months, six months, and a year down the road.

 Step 4: Bond.
 License Bond.

-Contractor license bonds are required by law in most states, and you’ll likely have to show proof of yours when you submit your application for a license.
-There are different kinds of bonds, of course, but your license bond acts as a guarantee that you will follow all rules related to your work as a general contractor.
+Contractor license bonds are required in most states, and you’ll likely have to show proof of yours when you submit your license application.
+Your license bond acts as a guarantee that you will abide by and meet all contractual agreements.

 Get Insured in Under 10 Minutes